Research Certificate Program

 Small Group Teaching

-- Facilitate weekly small-group learning of therapeutic concepts for 10 weeks
+- Facilitate weekly small-group learning of therapeutic concepts for 8-10 weeks, depending on the course duration

 - Provide health education to the public through community outreach events